My Little Pony: Equestria Girls – Spring Breakdown: Plot

 The next day, Twilight Sparkle and Sunset Shimmer go to look for Rainbow Dash, only to discover that she has left the cruise on a lifeboat to try and find evil on her own.
 After telling the others about the situation, Twilight and Sunset decide to follow Rainbow Dash onto a remote island, where they find her stuck in quicksand.
 While attempting to save her, they are attacked by a plant monster.
 Sunset senses Equestrian magic in the sand pool and pushes Rainbow Dash under the sand, before jumping in with Twilight.
 The sand turns out to have been covering a portal to Equestria.
 Turned into ponies, Sunset and the others sneak into Ponyville to find Princess Twilight Sparkle.

 At the same time, Applejack, Fluttershy, Pinkie Pie and Rarity are still on the cruise, trying to survive the storm, until the ship runs aground on a reef near the island.
-Unaware of the danger their friends are in, Sunset, Twilight and Rainbow Dash are catching up with Princess Twilight, who shows them an artifact from her battle with the Storm King.
-Rainbow Dash recognizes his symbol as the one she saw in the sea earlier.
+Unaware of the danger their friends are in; Sunset, Twilight and Rainbow Dash are catching up with Princess Twilight, who shows them an artifact from her battle with the Storm King.
+Rainbow Dash recognizes his symbol as the one she saw in the sea earlier; revealing to Twilight and Sunset now their arrogance and doubt endamgered everyone in the cruise.
 Realizing the danger their friends are in, Princess Twilight sends them back to the parallel world with the Storm King's staff, which Twilight, Sunset and Rainbow Dash use to get rid of the storm.
 However, the ship is still sinking and the people on it are still in danger.

 The girls reunite and together rescue the people from the cruise, bringing them to the island.
 Now stranded, Sunset comes up with the idea to bring them all home via the portal to Equestria.
-In the end, everyone from the cruise, now ponies, enter Princess Twilight's castle and ask for her help.
+Everyone from the cruise, now ponies, enters Princess Twilight's castle and asks for her help.